sxtvn/sxtvn/README.md

 - 👋 Hi, I’m @sxtvn,
 - 👀 I’m interested in programming and other shit.
 Anything to do with computers.
-- 🌱 I’m currently learning computer science at sunderland university.
+- 🌱 I’m currently learning computer science at university.
 - 💞️ I’m looking to collaborate on nothing really, im on my lonely.
 - 📫 How to reach me you can't im hella tall.